 Earlier pilot studies had indicated that two vibration motors, located on opposite sides of the wrist, could effectively guide hand movements in one dimension if the feedback intensity was directly proportional to the distance of the hand from the target.
 The feedback decreased to zero when the hand was over the target, giving users a clear cue that their hand was in the correct location.
 It did not matter whether the feedback 'pushed' the hand (that is, the motor farthest from the target was activated and the other was switched off) or 'pulled' the hand (that is, the motor closest to the target was active and the other was off).
-The participants showed a clear preference for a decreasing vibration intensity when approaching the target.
+The participants showed a clear preference for a decreasing vibration intensity when approaching the target, as opposed to an increasing intensity when approaching the target.